Obstetrician Gynecologist

 omg that miscarriage rate is insane!
 Are there trimester-by-trimester stats on that?

-Asked by alison about 12 years ago
+Asked by alison over 12 years ago

 The majority of miscarriages occur in the first trimester.
 By the time you reach 12 weeks, if a normal heartbeat is detected, the risk of miscarriage is only 3%.